-I made my first version which I share at the very bottom of this page, and then on the second go around I switched things around a bit and used Velveeta instead of shredded cheese.
-That was a substitution she said she made and it gave it a different flavor which we loved as well so I thought I’d include both recipes below.
+I made my first version which I share at the very bottom of this page.
+Then on the second go around I switched things around a bit and used Velveeta instead of shredded cheese.
+That was a substitution she said which gave it a richer flavor.
+I include both recipes below.

 Above here is our pressure cooker cheesy chicken spaghetti version 2 with Velveeta and more Rotel, below is the first version using real shredded cheese and is not spicy at all.